Mideast Powers Condemn Israel Ministers Visit To Al-Aqsa Mosque Compound - UrduPoint

 Israel's Sephardi chief rabbi, Yitzhak Yosef, wrote to Ben-Gvir on Tuesday.

-"What will people say when they see a minister, an observant Jew, who flouts the position of the rabbinate?" he asked.
+"What will people say when they see a minister, an observant Jew, who flouts the position of the rabbinate," he said in a letter.

 Ben-Gvir was accompanied by units of the Israeli security forces, Waqf guards told AFP.